PROSPricing/jdk8patch-halfupround/README.md

 ## Test, Test, TEST!

 You SHOULD NOT ship this patch with your application without testing it, first.
-There is a self-test included in the patch (see: _Enable the patch_) to help determine if your JVM is affected and whether the patch works on that particular JVM, but it is not a replacement for due diligence and thorough testing of your own application.
+There is a self-test included in the patch (see: _Diagnostics_ below) to help determine if your JVM is affected and whether the patch works on that particular JVM, but it is not a replacement for due diligence and thorough testing of your own application.